-The Faculty of the Georgetown University School of Nursing & Health Studies Women’s Health Nurse Practitioner (WHNP) & Nurse-Midwifery/WHNP Programs, affirm the mission and vision of Georgetown University and its School of Nursing & Health Studies.
+The Faculty of the Georgetown University School of Nursing (GUSON) Women’s Health Nurse Practitioner (WHNP) & Nurse-Midwifery/WHNP Programs, affirm the mission and vision of Georgetown University and its School of Nursing.
 We affirm the Nurse Practitioners in Women’s Health (NPWH) Guidelines for Practice and Education and the American College of Nurse-Midwives (ACNM) Core Competencies.
 We affirm the ACNM Truth and Reconciliation Resolution and NPWH Position Statement on Structural Racism and Implicit Bias in Women’s Health Care that acknowledge past harms of our professions and current and ongoing commitment to justice.

 We recognize WHNPs and midwives care for individuals, families, and communities.
 We embrace cura personalis, or “care for the whole person.”

 We believe health care is a universal right, not a privilege, and that access to high-quality health care promotes the well-being of individuals, families, and communities.
 We affirm that no individuals or communities should experience discrimination or barriers to accessing excellent health care due to their race, ethnicity, sex, gender, size, sexual orientation, immigration status, language, socioeconomic status, location, ability, or any other characteristic.
 Health care should promote health equity and address health disparities in a respectful and inclusive way to support human flourishing.
 Health care must be characterized by shared decision-making and respect for self-determination recognizing each person as the expert in their own health and well-being.